Mumbaikar007/FoodDivert/README.md

 # Food Divert

+(still under construction :sweat_smile: )

 This app bridges the gap between donors (organizations with abundant food, especially caters) and NGOs like you who distribute food among the neediest.
-This app has features such as
+This app has features such as ...

-    Location tracer - to trace donor’s location
+    * Location tracer - to trace donor’s location

-    Food list – where donors put up ads for their abundant food items
+    * Food list – where donors put up ads for their abundant food items

-    Calling or SMS – to connect the donor and NGO
+    * Calling or SMS – to connect the donor and NGO

-    User-friendly Interface – makes it easy to use for any layman
+    * User-friendly Interface – makes it easy to use for any layman

-    Google Login – so users don’t need to make a separate account
+    * Google Login – so users don’t need to make a separate account

-    Firebase Database – a powerful database from Google to store a lot of requests for adds
+    * Firebase Database – a powerful database from Google to store a lot of requests for adds

-    Easy search – filter your results according to a location of your choice
+    * Easy search – filter your results according to a location of your choice

 And many more …